JNRowe/vim-configs/dein.rst

 vim-scripts mirrors
 -------------------

+..

-An outline tree of a buffer
+    “An outline tree of a buffer”

-I write my mail in reST.
+I write my mail in reST.”
 No, really.

 .. code-block:: vim